Professor of Chemistry

 Covering structure, nomenclature, stereochemistry, and principal reactions for the major functional groups of organic chemistry, this is a one-semester survey course that gives an overview of the field.
 Laboratory exercises introduce basic purification techniques.
 Using Chem 303 as a foundation, Chem 304 course presents additional reactions (with an increased emphasis on mechanisms) and material on stereochemistry, as well as introducing spectroscopy (IR, NMR, GC-MS and UV-Vis).
 Together, the Chem 303-304 sequence covers all topics traditionally covered in two-semester organic chemistry courses.
 Laboratory experiments teach techniques for organic syntheses, instruments (GC/MS, FT-IR, FT-NMR), and chemical information retrieval.

-*Taught as two-cycle organic chemistry.
-For more information, view my presentation given at the Biennial Conference on Chemical Education, August 2010.
+*Taught as spiral (two-cycle) organic chemistry.
+For more information, view my presentation given at the Biennial Conference on Chemical Education, August 2018.
+A spiral organic chemistry sequence, 12 years after implementation.

 Chem 430, Biochemistry